metablaster/WindowsFirewallRuleset/README.md

 ![Under construction](Readme/Screenshots/UnderConstruction.gif)

 In remote firewall deployment there are at least 2 computers involved,\
- one is management computer
-and all others are server computers.\
+one is management computer (client) and all others are managed computers (servers).

-Scripts are executed by you on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.
+Scripts are executed by administrator on management computer, and firewall is then deployed to or configured on multiple server computers simultaneously.

 At the moment following core remoting capabilities are implemented: